 Another former student, who progressed to the University of Liverpool to study a Beng (Hons) in Avionics Systems Engineering comments "The Engineering department at the college truly makes you feel like an engineer in training and ensures a great balance of practical and theoretical work.
 The lecturers teach you to be capable of working independently as well as initiating well during team tasks.
 With this excellent method of teaching I obtained the best grade possible and it enabled me to gain a place at a Russell Group University to do a degree in Avionic Systems Engineering and I wouldn't have it any other way."

-GCSEs grade 5 or above for maths and English Language.
-3 other GCSEs at grade 4 (C) or above.
-Merit or above for Level 2 BTEC First Extended Certificate in Engineering.
+You will need GCSE grade 5 or above for maths and English language, as well as 3 other GCSEs at grade 4 (C) or above.
+You will also need Merit or above for Level 2 BTEC First Extended Certificate in Engineering.

 All students will also be required to attend and satisfactorily complete a formal induction period.